Tmunayyer/Tmunayyer.github.io/Projects/making-a-blog.md

 ## Github Pages: First Publish
 I want to get this exact file in its current state onto my website.
 I think its as easy as committing and pushing the changes.
 Ill copy this over to the public folder.

+It looks like I haven't used my personal Github account with SSH keys before and need to [set this up](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key).
+This took a few minutes since I needed to readjust the remote url so it would stop asking for a username and password, but we finally have a successful push.
+Just waiting on the Github Pages action now...

+This appeared to work, but I don't actually know how to access this new page.
+### Routing
+Routing might be strange and require some domain knowledge.
+I obviously cant use the Obsidian vault links since that wont work in a browser.
+This just requires some simple relative file path routing which should be good enough for now.

+After pushing up the changes, this post is now out in the world!

+*insert screenshot here*

+## Better Publishing
+One of the goals of this project was to create a blog that requires a single click to publish.

+At the moment it requires:
+1. copy contents from the Private folder to the Public folder
+2. opening the terminal
+3. adding the changes
+4. committing the changes
+5. pushing to main

+I want a single button that says publish that does it all for me.
+Im not sure I will get a button out of the box, but there seems to be a plugin for Obsidian that can run commands and sync with Github called [Enveloppe](https://enveloppe.github.io/).
+This one comes with a lot of extra baggage it seems.
+I think ill try out the pure [Git plugin first](https://github.com/Vinzent03/obsidian-git).
+It does similar stuff with less tangent features I don't plan on using.